ALTIBASE/Documents/Manuals/Altibase_7.3/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-하나의 디스크 인덱스를 CREATE INDEX 문으로 생성하거나 ALTER INDEX ~ REBUILD 문으로 재구축할 때, 디스크 인덱스 키정렬에 사용될 페이지 수를 설정한다. 디스크 인덱스 키들의 크기가 DISK_INDEX_BUILD_SORT_AREA_SIZE 보다 클 때 즉, 정해진 메모리 영역에서 모든 디스크 인덱스 키들을 정렬할 수 없을 때 사용된다.

-디스크 I/O 발생으로 디스크 인덱스 생성(또는 재구축) 속도가 느려지면 이 프로퍼티의 값을 조정하여 디스크 인덱스 생성(또는 재구축) 속도를 높일 수 있다. 단, BUFFER_AREA_SIZE의 10% 이하로 설정할 것을 권고한다.
-BUFFER_AREA_SIZE는 디스크 인덱스 뿐 아니라 디스크 테이블에 접근하는 여러 트랜잭션에서 동시에 접근하는 메모리 영역이기 때문이다.

-이 프로퍼티의 기본값은 BUFFER_AREA_SIZE 기본값의 약 1% 크기이다. 디스크 테이블 크기에 따라 BUFFER_AREA_SIZE를 조정할 때에 디스크 인덱스를 고려하여 이 프로퍼티 값도 적절하게 조정해야 한다.

-이 프로퍼티는 ALTER SYSTEM 문으로 변경할 수 있다.

-When a disk index is created, if the keys extracted from data cannot all be sorted in memory at the same time, this property specifies the number of pages to be used for external sorting.
+When creating a single disk index using the CREATE INDEX statement or rebuilding it with the ALTER INDEX ~ REBUILD statement, this property determines the number of pages used for disk index key sorting.
+It is utilized when the size of disk index keys is larger than DISK_INDEX_BUILD_SORT_AREA_SIZE, indeed, when it is impossible to sort all disk index keys within the designated memory space.

+If the disk I/O causes slower disk index creation (or rebuilding), adjusting the value of this property can potentially increase the speed of disk index creation (or rebuilding).
+However, it's recommended to set it below 10% of BUFFER_AREA_SIZE.
+This suggestion is because multiple transactions accessing not only disk indexes but also disk tables access BUFFER_AREA_SIZE memory area simultaneously.

+The default value of this property is approximately 1% size of the default value of BUFFER_AREA_SIZE.
+Adjust this property value appropriately considering the disk index when adjusting BUFFER_AREA_SIZE based on the disk table size.

 This property can be changed using the ALTER SYSTEM statement during system operation.

-#### DISK_INDEX_BUILD_SORT_AREA_SIZE (단위 : 바이트)
+#### DISK_INDEX_BUILD_SORT_AREA_SIZE (Unit : byte)

-##### 데이터 타입
+##### Data Type

 Unsigned Long

-##### 기본값
+##### Default Value

 10MB

-##### 속성
+##### Attributes

-변경 가능, 단일 값
+Read-Write, Single Value

-##### 값의 범위
+##### Range

-[512K, 264-1]
+[512K, 2<sup>64</sup>-1]

-##### 설명
+##### Description

+When creating a single disk index using the CREATE INDEX statement or rebuilding it with the ALTER INDEX ~ REBUILD statement, this property determines the maximum memory size used for disk index key sorting.
+Memory is allocated as much as the size of disk index keys and increases by the amount specified in this value when necessary.

-하나의 디스크 인덱스를 CREATE INDEX 문으로 생성하거나 ALTER INDEX ~ REBUILD 문으로 재구축할 때, 디스크 인덱스 키들을 정렬하는 용도로 사용할 최대 메모리 크기를 설정한다. 디스크 인덱스 키들의 크기만큼 메모리가 할당되며 필요한 때에 이 프로퍼티의 설정값만큼 증가한다. 디스크 인덱스를 생성(또는 재구축)하는 동안 할당된 메모리 크기는 V$MEMSTAT의 Storage_Disk_Index에서 확인할 수 있으며 동시에 생성(또는 재구축)하는 디스크 인덱스 수 * DISK_INDEX_BUILD_SORT_AREA_SIZE 만큼 메모리가 할당될 수 있다.
+디스크 인덱스를 생성(또는 재구축)하는 동안 할당된 메모리 크기는 V$MEMSTAT의 Storage_Disk_Index에서 확인할 수 있으며 동시에 생성(또는 재구축)하는 디스크 인덱스 수 * DISK_INDEX_BUILD_SORT_AREA_SIZE 만큼 메모리가 할당될 수 있다.

-이 메모리는 디스크 인덱스 키들을 정렬하는 과정이 끝나면 바로 해제된다. 단, 디스크 인덱스 키들의 크기가 이 프로퍼티의 값보다 작으면, 다시 말하면 이 프로퍼티에서 정한 메모리 내에서 모든 디스크 인덱스 키들을 정렬하면 디스크 인덱스 생성(또는 재구축)을 완료할 때 메모리가 해제된다.

-디스크 인덱스 생성(또는 재구축) 속도를 향상 해야 할 때 이 프로퍼티를 조정할 수 있다. 권고값은 INDEX_BUILD_THREAD_COUNT * 20MB이다.

-이 프로퍼티는 ALTER SYSTEM 문으로 변경할 수 있다.
+Users can find the size of allocated memory size during disk index creation or rebuilding in Storage_Disk_Index of  V$MEMSTAT.

+This memory is released immediately after the completion of sorting disk index keys.
+However, if the size of disk index keys is smaller than the value set in this property, which means all disk index keys are sorted within the memory specified in this property during disk index creation(or rebuilding), the memory is released when all processes are done.

+Users can adjust this property when they need to improve the disk index creation(or rebuilding) speed.
+The recommended value is INDEX_BUILD_THREAD_COUNT * 20MB.

+This property can be changed using the ALTER SYSTEM statement.

 #### EXECUTE_STMT_MEMORY_MAXIMUM (Unit: byte)